KarthikGogisetty07/TorHando/RPi4/README.md

-## Telegram Bot to operate end effector-
+## Telegram Bot to operate the End-effector-

 #### Introduction: